bobzhang/moonbit-scheme-r6rs/refactoring-skills.md

 ## First-token handling
 - Replace manual index counters with a `first` flag when parsing optional leading signs.

+## Boolean chaining
+- Replace stepwise `ok = ok && ...` with a single boolean expression to reduce mut.

 ## String conversion helper
 - Use a single `string_to_chars` helper for repeated String → Array[Char] conversions.
 - Prefer slicing the char array for prefixes instead of manual `get_char` loops.